-I belong to three small groups that usually meet each week.
-I suppose every year for about 10 years I have belonged to at least that many groups each week.
+I belong to three small groups of people that usually meet each week.
+Every year for about 10 years I have belonged to at least that many groups each week.
 Perhaps I’m always trying to compensate for my own small family — a rural childhood, a small church, one sibling, a father without siblings.
 Something within me yearns to find a sense of belonging.
 Connections with significance.

 I love a good salad — with lots of kinds of vegetables.
 Our problems seem diminished as we chop together and mix.

 Chew on II Corinthians 1: 3-7.

 Questions for personal journal or group discussion: